The Ottawa Hospital Master Plan

 Efficiency and optimal size of hospitals: Results of a systematic search - Giancotti M, Guglielmo A, Mauro M (2017) https://doi.org/10.1371/journal. pone.0174533

-Dr. Barry Bruce over 1 year ago
+Dr. Barry Bruce about 2 years ago

 I notice that all 51 comments (that have not been removed by the moderator) have been negative, with no reply from the organizers of the Ottawa Hospital Master Plan.
 Most hospital projects are welcomed with open arms.
 Why is this one so different?

-Dr. Barry Bruce over 1 year ago
+Dr. Barry Bruce about 2 years ago

 Building 2,400 parking spaces is truly shocking.
 We need to be investing in transit and safe streets to improve the quality of life for all residents.
 A central hospital with good access for cyclists and transit users would be more equitable, safer, and have less of an impact on locals and the environment.
 Investing millions in a directing more car traffic to this central location is a tragedy.

-cjmochrie almost 2 years ago
+cjmochrie over 2 years ago

 Hello,